snapx-team/laravel-kanban/readme.md

 npm run dev
 ```

-**6:** Return to the  and publish the package with the following command:
+**6:** Return to the root folder in the command line and publish the package with the following command:
 ```bash
 php artisan vendor:publish --provider="Xguard\LaravelKanban\LaravelKanbanServiceProvider" --force
 ```